John Carleton (skier): Sports

-Gustav Paulsen from Berlin N.H. taught Carleton to somersault on skis off a ski jump, which he first performed as an exhibition at the Dartmouth Winter Field Day in 1910.
+Gustav Paulsen taught Carleton to somersault on skis off a ski jump, which he first performed as an exhibition at the Dartmouth Winter Field Day in 1910.

 At Dartmouth he competed on the tennis team each year, and was a 1919 New England doubles champion.

 Carleton was captain of the ski team, competing for three years, and was an intercollegiate ski jump champion in 1919 and 1921.
 He was also on the varsity football team for three years.
-In 1922 Carleton won the Beck trophy at Lake Placid, and set two New England ski jumping records in N.H. and the Vermont state championship.
+In 1922 Carleton won the Beck trophy at Lake Placid, and set two New England ski jumping records in New Hampshire and the Vermont state championship.

 As a member (and 1925 captain) of the Oxford ski team, in 1923 he took part in two Oxbridge Ski Races held in Switzerland.
 He competed for the U.S. in cross-country skiing and Nordic combined at the 1924 Winter Olympics.

 In April 11, 1931 along with Charles Proctor, Carleton made the first ski descent of the headwall at Tuckerman Ravine.

 In 1932 he competed in the first Eastern Amateur Ski Association downhill race held on Mount Moosilauke.

 As Chairman of the New Hampshire Ski Trails Committee of the State Development Commission in 1933, he oversaw the planning of 40 miles of new ski trails cut by the CCC reaching across the state of New Hampshire from the Vermont line to the Maine line.